-We are interested in understanding the relative contributions from the groundwater zone to the overall weather order to determine this we need to know the rates of chemical weathering within groundwater and the "age" groundwater that feeds streams during baseflow.
-We developed a new approach for quantifying chemical weath the shallow groundwater in Sagehen Basin (Nevada County CA) using prior IGPP-LLNL support.
-Fundame mehod was the merging of solute mass balance calculations with geochemical groundwater dating tech determined that concentrations of the major cations increased with groundwater age (Rademacher et al. 2001).
-F calcium concentrations increased by more than a factor of three during the first 40 yrs of groundwater flow.
-This indicative of a chemically evolving groundwater system; water with longer residence times has more time to i the surrounding material and weather primary minerals.
-Additionally, we determined that baseflow in Sagehen composed of relatively old groundwater by comparing the geochemical fingerprint of the creek with the finger spring water which changed with groundwater age (Rademacher et al., 2004).
-Compositionally, the creek durin was most similar to springs that had geochemical ages of about 25 yrs.
-This surprising result indicates that a rela groundwater system exists in Sagehen Basin and that chemical weathering within the shallow ground significantly to the solute flux.
-Furthermore, it implies that stream solute chemistry should be partially determ size of the groundwater system.
-Streams emanating from larger basins with deeper sediments should cc groundwater and therefore, these streams should have higher cation concentrations than streams from sma Additionally, the result indicates that there should be a significant lag between changes in stream chemistry a changes.
+We are interested in understanding the relative contributions from the groundwater zone to the overall weathering flux.
+In order to determine this we need to know the rates of chemical weathering within groundwater and the "age" spectrum of groundwater that feeds streams during baseflow.
+We developed a new approach for quantifying chemical weathering within the shallow groundwater in Sagehen Basin (Nevada County CA) using prior IGPP-LLNL support.
+Fundamental to our mehod was the merging of solute mass balance calculations with geochemical groundwater dating techniques.
+We determined that concentrations of the major cations increased with groundwater age (Rademacher et al. 2001).
+For instance, calcium concentrations increased by more than a factor of three during the first 40 yrs of groundwater flow.
+This increase is indicative of a chemically evolving groundwater system; water with longer residence times has more time to interact with the surrounding material and weather primary minerals.
+Additionally, we determined that baseflow in Sagehen Creek was composed of relatively old groundwater by comparing the geochemical fingerprint of the creek with the fingerprint of the spring water which changed with groundwater age (Rademacher et al., 2004).
+Compositionally, the creek during baseflow was most similar to springs that had geochemical ages of about 25 yrs.
+This surprising result indicates that a relatively large groundwater system exists in Sagehen Basin and that chemical weathering within the shallow ground contributes significantly to the solute flux.
+Furthermore, it implies that stream solute chemistry should be partially determined by the size of the groundwater system.
+Streams emanating from larger basins with deeper sediments should contain older groundwater and therefore, these streams should have higher cation concentrations than streams from smaller basins.
+Additionally, the result indicates that there should be a significant lag between changes in stream chemistry and land use changes.